SOM-Research/DataDoc-Analyzer/README.md

 To use this tool you need to provide your own API key form OpenAI.

-Once setted, you can upload your PDF from one of the scientífic journals suited for this tool[^1].
-Keep en mind, that we analyze "data papers", other publication's type present in these journals, such as "meta-analysis", will not work properly.
+Once set, you can upload your PDF from one of the scientific journals suited for this tool[^1].
+Keep in mind that we analyze "data papers."
+Other journal publications, such as "meta-analysis" or full papers, may work adequately.

-At last, click in "get insights" of any tab and you will get the results together with the completeness report.
+At last, click on "get insights" of any tab, and you will get the results together with the completeness report.

 [^1]: Some journals that publish data papers: